APPENDICES

 NOTES

-The estimated birth year used here is taken not from Arsenault, Robichaux, or her burial record but from the passenger list of La Bergère and the LA censuses in which she is found.
+Her estimated birth year is taken not from her burial record or the LA censuses, but from the earliest records in which she is found.

 Her middle names also can be found in son Baptiste-Olivier POTIER's marriage record, dated 30 Apr 1798, in BRDR, 2:600 (ASM-2, 31), which calls her Ana Magdalena SAVARIS of Acadia.
 Note that Baptiste-Olivier is listed in his marriage record as a POITIER, but this was the same family as the POTIERs.